 CACar Affordability UK

-Work out how much car finance you can afford based on your income, outgoings and deposit.
-This car finance affordability calculator suggests a maximum monthly payment and car budget using typical affordability rules.
-Use it alongside our standard car finance calculator when you have a specific car price.
-Estimates only—not financial advice.
+Work out how much car finance you might afford based on your salary, outgoings and deposit.
+This calculator suggests a maximum monthly payment and total car budget using typical UK affordability rules.
+For salary examples and monthly payment guides, try our free UK car affordability calculator.
+Actual lender offers depend on your credit file and their criteria—this is an estimate only, not financial advice.

 Disclaimer